naser/Apache-LTTng-Module/README.md

 3- Restart apache

-to run appache use this command:
+to run Apache use this command:

 sudo LD_PRELOAD=liblttng-ust-fork.so httpd